 Typically, most couples make their wedding website public (so a guest who has misplaced their invitation can find it easily with a quick Google search), but if you choose to opt for a private website, your website should be shared with all of your wedding guests.

-What you include on your wedding website is ultimately up to you and how personalized you want your site to be, but it’s best practice to include the following:
+What you include on your wedding website is ultimately up to you and how personalized you want your site to be.
+It’s best practice to include the following:

 You should begin creating your wedding website as soon as you set your wedding date and have booked your wedding venue.
-Publish it and make it live the same time you send save the dates (roughly 6-8 months before the wedding day) so guests can read more about the event and begin making travel plans.
+Publish it and make it live at the same time you send save the dates (roughly 6-8 months before the wedding day).
+This gives your guests enough time to begin making travel plans if needed.

-You should share your wedding website with your guests via your save the dates (or even your invitations) so they can easily go online to learn more details (and RSVP if you’ve opted to collect replies online).
+You should share your wedding website with your guest list via your save the dates (or even your wedding invitations) so they can easily go online to learn more details (and RSVP if you’ve opted to collect replies online).

 But, what about sharing on social media?
 We recommend that you do not post your wedding website on your social media accounts.
 It creates confusion about who is actually invited and can lead to some uncomfortable conversations with uninvited individuals as a result.

-Save the dates and invitations are limited in terms of space and what’s acceptable to include on them, which puts a cap on what you can communicate to guests through snail mail.
-Having a wedding website is great because it gives guests a place to go if they have questions, rather than bombarding you with texts, calls, and emails.
+Save the dates and invitations are limited in terms of space and what’s acceptable to include on them.
+This puts a cap on what you can communicate to guests through snail mail.
+Having a wedding site online is great because it gives guests a place to go if they have questions, rather than bombarding you with texts, calls, and emails.
 And they make life easier for your guests, too, while making travel plans or in case they lose the wedding invitation.